agarsev/sign-prosody-extraction/README.md

 - Extract a short clip that includes only the sign articulation, ignoring preparation and relaxation.
 This can help dictionary makers prepare high significance animated thumbnails of their videos.
-- Use either cotracker or mediapipe, as outlined in Börstell, 2023, for the articulator tracking.
+- Use either cotracker or mediapipe as outlined in Börstell (2023) for the articulator tracking.
+- Export the data as CSV to use it in [ELAN](https://archive.mpi.nl/tla/elan) or similar.

 ## Usage